Condensate or Duplex Heater (Liquid- Liquid Heater) Design Calculation formulas with online calculation sheet

 In sugar process industry while using vapour or steam as a heating media than formulas used for heat transfer coefficient and for evaluate heating surface used .
 But in condensate heater calculation both are not applicable.

-In this article explain about condensate heater heating surface calculation and for heat transfer coefficient calculation will published in another article.
+In this article explain about calculation of condensate heater heating surface.

 Required data for calculation heating surface of Liquid Liquid heater